-Model Verification: It is a modeler decision whether he wants to perform further refinements or to verify the behavior of the current model.
+2) Model Verification: It is a modeler decision whether he wants to perform further refinements (as discussed in the previous subsection) or to verify the behavior of the current model.
 In order to make the model verification it is necessary to provide the abstract behavior of each thread that belongs to the AADL model.
 Afterwards designer should define the set of properties of interest to be verified and perform the verification process.
-Such process is detailed in the section 5.
+Such process is detailed in the next section and, for the remainder of this section, we conclude the presentation of the proposed methodology.

-4.5.
-Time-Related Levels
+E. Time-Related Levels

-To verify the real-time properties of the model it is necessary to make the Software/Hardware Mapping (step-5).
+To verify the real-time properties of the model it is necessary to make the Software/Hardware Mapping (level-5).
 After this step, every thread must be associated with a specific processor.
 The hardware architecture must have at least one processor.
-Thereby, in the Real-Time Properties Refinement (step-6), the designer can add additional timing information in the AADL model to be further verified.
+Thereby, in the Real-Time Properties Refinement (level-6), the designer can add additional timing information in the AADL model to be further verified.
 Such information must be obtained using, for example, model simulation on top of the target architecture.
 Thereby it is possible to obtain the worst case execution time (WCET) for each function of the system prior to its implementation.
 The last step of the proposed process is in charge of making the verification of the timing properties.
 Schedulability and response-time analysis are exemples of possible properties to be verified.